Friday, February 3, 2023

 Manjang-gul

-These are lava tube caves that were created centuries ago when hot magma from Mt.
-Halla melted through the surface of the island.
+These lava tube caves were created centuries ago when hot magma from Mt.
+Halla melted through the island’s surface.
 Manjang-gul is the main access point to these caves.
-They are the world’s longest system of lava tube caves that measure 7.4 km long and varying heights.
+They are the world’s longest lava tube caves measuring 7.4 km long and varying heights.
 Although only a stretch of 1km is accessible, it is still a sight to behold!

 Manjang-gul